 Divorce Education Class for Parents

 The law in MN Statutes § 518.157 requires parents who have children together and who are getting divorced to attend a certified divorce education program if they do not agree on custody or parenting time (visitation).
-Children might also be required to go to a class.
+The judge may also order that the children attend a class.

 Fees & Costs

 Getting divorced costs money.
 There are court fees, possible attorney's fees, copying costs and "service of process" costs.
 If you are low-income or believe you cannot afford court fees, see Fee Waiver to learn how to ask for a fee waiver.

-There is a lot of paperwork involved in getting divorced and there are rules and deadlines to follow in preparing the papers.
+There are a lot of steps involved in getting divorced, and there are rules and deadlines to follow in preparing the court forms.
 Some of the documents in a divorce case are:

 1. Summons and Petition

 In Minnesota, one spouse must start the divorce by writing a Summons and Petition and "serving" it on the other spouse.
 There are specific rules for how to serve the documents.